 But safe doesn’t always mean fulfilling.

-Signs You’re Better Suited for Dating for Sex After 50
+Signs You May Prefer Dating for Sex After 50

 You may lean toward casual dating if: